 By donating today, you will help us fund this vital trial, and others, to bring us closer to a world where brain tumours are defeated

-Dr Adrian Bracken and his research team at Trinity College Dublin are investigating alternative methods to treat diffuse midline glioma.
+Dr Adrian Bracken and his research team at Trinity College Dublin are investigating alternative methods to treat DIPG.
 Previous research has demonstrated that the regulation of chromatin is disrupted in various cancers.
 Chromatin regulation refers to the process of DNA being wrapped around special proteins called histones.
 The research team will be focusing on finding new ways to block the activity of a particular protein involved in chromatin deregulation.

 Working on links with other diseases